packagexlabs/vision-sdk/README.md

     - `documentDetectionConfidence: Float` - You can set the minimum confidence level for document detection.
 Those below the given value will be dicarded.
 Value must be set on the scale of 0 - 1.
 Default is `0.9`.

     - `secondsToWaitBeforeDocumentCapture: Double` - Time threshold to wait before capturing a document automatically in OCR mode.
 VisionSDK only captures the document if it is continuously detected for the n(value of this property) seconds.
 Default is `3.0`.

+    - `selectedTemplateId: String?` - Set this value using the template id if you want to detect multiple codes using a specific template.
+To use a specific template, set the captureType to .multiple as well.

 - `CameraSettings` - CameraSettings struct defines the camera related properties of scanner view.
 These properties are: